br4sco/dae-param-est/README.md

 3. A `M⨉K` noise matrix for the proposed method, where `M` is number of noise realizations the method should average over.

-The parameter `K` defines the length of the noise sequence and this should surpass the length you plan to run the simulation with some small margin.
+The parameter `K` defines the number of steps of the noise sequence whose length should surpass the length you plan to run the simulation with some small margin.
 I.e. `K✕δ > N✕Ts`, where `δ` is the sampling time of the noise generation, `N` and `Ts` is the number of steps and sampling time of the simulation, respectively.